ComHem/sermo-event-api/README.md

 ### inbound messages_read

-A n inbound event with a timestamp on when the message was red by the customer.
+An inbound event with a timestamp on when the message was red by the customer.

 ```json
 {